February License Plate Report

 2 Responses to February License Plate Report

-1. susan robinson says:
+1. susan robinson's avatar susan robinson says:

 Map helpful, thanks.
 Hopefully an ordinary New Mexico schmoo will get lost and end up there for your list.
 The probably only other option is that a haughty Los Alamos Lab employee will show up–denying as they all do that he (the top earners are mostly boys) works on destructive projects, but rather on some benign or even world-enhancing job.